 RCRS (Responsible Conduct of Research and Scholarship Training)

-Effective for new students in the fall 2014 term, all Ph.D. students are required to complete training in the responsible conduct of research and scholarship before advancing to candidacy.
+All Ph.D. students are required to complete training in the responsible conduct of research and scholarship before advancing to candidacy.

 Additional Candidacy Information